-- Appropriate engagement measures (e.g. consulting, hearing, request for information) are in place for identifying HCVs with relevant stakeholders.
+- Appropriate engagement measures (e.g. consulting, hearing, request for information) are in place for identifying HCVs with affected rights holders and affected and interested stakeholders.

 - Storage and transportation of fuels and oils

 - Ditching

 - Use of chemicals

 - Use of fertilizers

 - Sand and gravel extraction.